 It's important to remember that while your property can generate a profit every month, that's not necessarily the same as being profitable.
 ROI helps investors determine the overall profitability of a rental home and how it aligns with long-term goals.

 When analyzing a potential investment, estimating ongoing costs vs. the question of "how much can I rent my house for" can help you determine if the property will generate the returns you need after purchase.
 With your current properties, checking the ROI from time to time helps you determine if a property is performing well or if you need to make changes to improve returns.
-Conversely, a consistently low ROI can indicate that a property isn't worth any additional investments dollars, and it could be time to sell.
+Conversely, a consistently low ROI can indicate that a property isn't worth any additional investment dollars, and it could be time to sell.

 What's the ROI Formula?